Enegnei/AppleVsFBI/AppleVsFBI.md

 ![compliance terms](https://pbs.twimg.com/media/CbYZuw7XEAAaziz.png)

 The 10-try limit wipes an iPhone's data after 10 attempts.
 The time-delays feature will wait 1 minute after four incorrect passcode entries before it accepts another attempt, subsequently increasing to 5 minutes, 15 minutes, and finally 1 hour.
 Bypassing these features will allow the FBI to perform a [brute-force attack](https://www.techopedia.com/definition/18091/brute-force-attack), where they can guess the passcode as many times & as fast as the iPhone firmware will allow, without destroying the data.
+Along with disabling these security features, the FBI also wants the custom iOS allow them to enter the passcodes electronically instead of by hand (which would be incredibly slow comparatively).

 However, the FBI could technically build this custom iOS on their own (though it will most likely take more time).
 The one thing they actually need is for Apple to sign FBiOS using their developer software key, because only software signed with this key is able to work in Apple products.

 So the 'encryption' we are dealing with here is a matter of *authentication*.